Excessive Depreciation: How Insurance Companies Shortchange Your Claim and What You Can Do

 This is perhaps the most important and most frequently violated rule.
 Under California law, depreciation must reflect the actual physical conditionof the property at the time of the loss — not simply how old it is.

 The California Court of Appeal addressed this directly in Doan v.
-State Farm Fire & Casualty Co.The court held that depreciation must be based on the condition of the property, not merely its age.
+State Farm General Ins.
+Co.The court held that depreciation must be based on the condition of the property, not merely its age.
 A 20-year-old roof that was well-maintained, had no leaks, and was functioning properly should not be depreciated the same as a 20-year-old roof that was falling apart.
 California Code of Regulations, Title 10, Section 2695.9(f) reinforces this principle by requiring that the insurer’s valuation consider the “condition” of the damaged property.

 This Applies to Personal Property Too